 Farm Bureau recommends that farmers be exempt from commercial motor vehicle regulations, provided that the motor vehicle is:

 West Virginia Farm Bureau recommends that the Division of Highways, when planning new highways, be required to include the impact upon agricultural lands of such highways.
-Special emphasis should be devoted to drainage onto adjacent lands, re-vegetation, seeding and mulching of road banks.
+Special emphasis should be devoted to drainage onto adjacent lands, re-vegetation, seeding with mix, which does not include invasive species, and mulching of road banks.

 The state should be responsible for erection and maintenance of fencing on interstate and limited access road systems and assume liability for failure to comply.